LinkedEarth/RLeapFROGS/chapters/module3.md

 This training introduces you to key concepts in timeseries analysis.

 The slides can be accessed [here](https://figshare.com/ndownloader/files/46758307).
-Please read the presentation, as well as other helpful materials (e.g. [Part 2 of this book](https://figshare.com/articles/book/Data_Analysis_in_the_Earth_Environmental_Sciences/1014336)) and the first R timeseries practicum [Introduction to Timeseries](https://linked.earth/R_pyrates_practicums/introduction-to-timeseries.html), then answer the following questions:
+Please read the presentation, as well as other helpful materials (e.g. [Part 2 of this book](https://figshare.com/articles/book/Data_Analysis_in_the_Earth_Environmental_Sciences/1014336)) and the first R timeseries [tutorial](https://linked.earth/R_pyrates_practicums/introduction-to-timeseries.html), then answer the following questions:

 **Questions**